Ht: 6'3" Wt: 190

 - Southern League All Star, Midseason 2017

 Jordan struggled through some shoulder issues early in his pro career.
-Having built up strength, his fastball now typically runs 90-93 (had been lower prior to 2015) with some sink.).
+Having built up strength, his fastball now typically runs 90-93 (had been lower prior to 2015) with some sink.
 He throws a change-up that has been described as above average or plus, and has a developing curveball that scouts feel could be a reliable out pitch with more development but it hasn't quite gotten there yet.
 Command has been strong in some looks and less so in others.
 He's got a good pitcher's frame and maintains velocity through his starts now that he is at full load.
 Another factor in the 2017 bounce-back was getting away from the cutter entirely, and adding back a slider that is now a regular part of his mix.
-Still plenty young for AAA at 24 years old in 2018, he's someone with a good shot to get a major league look this year or next, but his ceiling is back end of the rotation with a long relief role more likely.
 His stuff doesn't profile for LOOGY work.
+Going into his age 24/25 season and technically his 6th year as a pro, Jordan needs his fastball and/or a breaking pitch to improve noticeably to get his shot.

 Major League Outlook: Long reliever probably